nasa/cFE/docs/cFE Application Developers Guide.md

 Inactive Table Buffer that is the same size as the Active Table Buffer.
 The advantage to a Double Buffered Table is that the switch from Inactive to Active is deterministic, quick and never blocking.
-This makes Double Buffered Tables ideal for providing data to time critical operations and Interrupt Service Routines.
+This makes Double Buffered Tables ideal for providing data to time-critical operations and Interrupt Service Routines.

 ### 8.1.4 Loading/Activating a Table